 - heart shape cookie cutter

-- knife or nail for carving letters
+- wooden skewer or chopstick for carving letters

 Use a fine tip paint pen to trace the letters that were carved in the dough.

 Let the salt dough conversation hearts dry fully.